Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 Result: the team fails to recognize a trend which points to a problem with the company’s marks and an opportunity for a cohesive battle plan.

-You don’t have to address every possible characteristic of every type of matter.
+You don’t have to address every possible characteristic of every type of legal matter.
 You can create actionable legal department intelligence with three categories: work type, work category and value of project.

 - Low-level legal process: 14 percent